 < to compare arrays of scalar types, for example

 Much like the beloved C preprocessor, VHDL-2019 has the ability to include or exclude blocks of code based on the value of a constant.
 Tools are required to support a syntax on the form:

 The possibilities are endless.
-You could set the constant in the VHDL code where the module is instantiated, or it could be set from the TCL script which starts the compile or synthesis.
+You could set the constant in the VHDL code where the module is instantiated, or it could be set from the TCL script, which starts the compilation or synthesis.
 Either way, it enables you to drastically change the function of the module, making it more versatile.